• Skip to main content

 4. Question

-Rare species should be reported as soon and as safe and practical to do so.
-Which of the following species is considered rare in our Pacific Northwest waters?
+Rare species should be reported as soon as safe and practical to do so.
+Which of the following species are considered rare in coastal waters of the Pacific Northwest?

 Correct